A Courageous Commitment to Vulnerable Children

 By inviting faith leaders to attend workshops on these topics and allowing them to explore the issues from the perspective of their beliefs, the programme helps them understand the impact of their views and the opportunities they have to help their communities.
 World Vision also offers support in helping them make changes in their ministry and community.

-Channels of Hope does not seek to proselytise or change people’s religious doctrine, but rather to equip faith leaders to understand and apply their sacred texts to social issues for the benefit of the most vulnerable people in their communities.
+Channels of Hope does not seek to proselytise or change people’s religious doctrine, but rather to equip faith leaders to understand and apply their religious texts to social issues for the benefit of the most vulnerable people in their communities.

 At World Vision we are called to live out our Christian faith with boldness and humility.